-Ask M. Steinert & Son’s Marketing Director Chuck Johnson what he thinks about the number of old pianos out there that have lost their value.
+Ask M. Steinert & Son’s Marketing Director Chuck Johnson what he thinks about the number of old pianos out there that continually change hands.
 Go on.
 I dare you.

 “They just need to go,” says Chuck.
 “They have a way of diminishing a young person’s enthusiasm for playing the piano, because they tend to feel and sound terrible.
 Who wants to practice hard on a musical instrument that can’t even hold its tune?
 Sometimes they just need to get recycled and not destroy anybody else’s interest in the piano.
 Chances are, it’s been around far beyond its life expectancy anyway.”

 “So what do I do with my old piano?” the customer asks.

 This is one of the most common questions we have heard at M. Steinert & Sons over the decades.
 Every generation has an enormous number of old pianos which, after many years of use, have finally lost their musical value.
 At M. Steinert, we’ve been successfully helping our customers solve this sometimes knotty dilemma.